WolfpackIT/AppDevCourse/Assignment 2/README.md

-# Assignment 2: Mailing a pictue
+﻿# Assignment 2: Mailing a pictue
-Continue building on what you have made in APPDEV-12
+Continue building on what you have made in Assignment 1

 ## Reading materials
 - App Data & Files